 Pin It Overnight Amish Breakfast Casserole is a beloved, hearty dish perfect for feeding a crowd with minimal morning effort.
 This comforting casserole combines layers of savory sausage, tender hash browns, vibrant bell peppers, and a rich blend of eggs and cheese.
 Prepped the night before and baked in the morning, it’s a time-saver for busy households and a guaranteed crowd-pleaser at brunch gatherings.

-This casserole is inspired by traditional Amish cooking, which embraces simplicity and heartiness.
+Pin It This casserole is inspired by traditional Amish cooking, which embraces simplicity and heartiness.
 Using full-fat dairy and fresh eggs gives it that indulgent texture, while the combination of bell peppers and onions adds bright depth.
 Whether for a holiday brunch or weekend family breakfast, it’s sure to delight.

 Ingredients